Excess body weight — one of the causes of foraminal stenosis

 The discs of the spine absorb the constant pressure exerted when the body bends, twists or turns, but they can become more brittle due to age and excess body weight.
-When the outer, tough wall of the disc becomes cracked, the inner, gel-like portion of the disc can bulge outward, causing the disc to protrude beyond its normal space.
+When the tough outer layer of the disc becomes cracked, the inner gel-like portion of the disc can bulge outward, causing the disc to protrude beyond its normal space.
 A ruptured or bulging disc can cause foraminal stenosis.

 The acceleration of osteoarthritis

 Excess body weight can also contribute to foraminal stenosis by accelerating the onset of osteoarthritis in the spine.
-Although the main sign of osteoarthritis — the wearing away of cartilage — is largely determined by genetics and growing older, carrying extra pounds doesn’t help.
+Although the main sign of osteoarthritis, the wearing away of cartilage, is largely determined by genetics and growing older, carrying extra pounds doesn’t help.
 After the cartilage deteriorates, the joints of the spine can experience increased friction, promoting the development of rounded bony growths called bone spurs.
-Those protrusions can also jut into the foraminal spaces and potentially interfere with the nerves that run through it.
+Those protrusions can also protrude into the foraminal spaces and potentially interfere with the nerves that run through it.

-If you’re experiencing the symptoms that accompany foraminal stenosis — whether they were spurred by excess body weight or other factors — your physician will likely advise that you begin a regimen of conservative treatments to address your pain or weakness.
+If you’re experiencing the symptoms that accompany foraminal stenosis, whether they were spurred by excess body weight or other factors, your doctor will likely advise that you begin a regimen of conservative treatments to address your pain or weakness.
 In the event that these approaches don’t help, surgical intervention may be an option.
 Contact Laser Spine Institute today to learn more about the minimally invasive spine surgeries that we perform.